-- 3) Post-Accident Testing: For employees who are required to hold a valid Commercial Driver's License ("CDL") to engage in their work, post-accident testing will be required as provided in 49 CFR §382.303 (Includes accidents involving human fatalities, bodily injury with immediate medical treatment away from the scene as applicable, and disabling damage to any motor vehicle requiring tow away as applicable.) - 4) Random Testing: Employees who are required to hold a valid CDL to engage in their work will be subject to random drug and alcohol testing in accordance with 49 CFR §382.305.
-In addition, any employee returning to work after a positive drug or alcohol test will be required to submit to random on-duty drug or alcohol testing for two years from date of positive test or in the frequency and for the duration of any time period recommended by the appropriate substance abuse professional, as part of the employee's rehabilitation process, whichever is greater. - 5) Return to Work Testing: Employees who test positive for drugs and/or alcohol must submit to additional testing and test negative in order to return to active duty.
-Employees who return to work after the successful rehabilitation will be subject to random drug tests for a period of two years from the date of their return or in the frequency and for the duration of any time period recommended by the appropriate substance abuse professional, as part of the employee's rehabilitation process, whichever is greater.
-If employee tests positive on a return to work random drug test, he/she will be terminated. - 6) If requested, the employee shall sign a consent form authorizing a clinic retained by the County to withdraw a specimen of breath or urine and release the test results to the County.
+- 3) Post-Accident Testing: For employees who are required to hold a valid Commercial Driver's License ("CDL") to engage in their work, post-accident testing will be required as provided in 49 CFR §382.303 (Includes accidents involving human fatalities, bodily injury with immediate medical treatment away from the scene as applicable and disabling damage to any motor vehicle requiring tow away as applicable.) - 4) Random Testing: Employees who are required to hold a valid CDL to engage in their work will be subject to random drug and alcohol testing in accordance with 49 CFR §382.305.
+In addition, any employee returning to work after a positive drug or alcohol test will be required to submit to random on-duty drug or alcohol testing as explained below in Section 3(C)5. - 5) Return-to-work Testing: Employees who test positive for drugs and/or alcohol must submit to additional testing and test negative to return to active duty.
+Employees who return-to-work after the successful rehabilitation will be subject to random drug tests for a period of two years from the date of their return or in the frequency and duration of any time period recommended by the appropriate substance abuse professional, as part of the employee's rehabilitation process, whichever is greater.
+If a positive, positive dilute or two negative dilute test results are received on a return-to-work random drug test, the employee will be terminated.
+If the initial test result is negative dilute on a return-to-work random drug test, the employee shall be offered one additional opportunity to be retested within 24 hours of receipt of the result. - 6) If requested, the employee shall sign a consent form authorizing a clinic retained by the County to withdraw a specimen of breath or urine and release the test results to the County.
 Refusal to sign a consent form or to provide a specimen will constitute insubordination and a presumption of impairment and may result in discharge.
 Employees subject to drug and alcohol testing as set forth in this section that refuse to participate in the testing and/or rehabilitation program, or who continue to test positive for substance abuse, will be subject to discipline, up to and including termination.